 Date:Call for dates

-Round count: 40 rounds.
-Less if already zeroed, more if you want to stay and shoot afterwards.
+Round count: 40 rounds, more if you want to stay and shoot afterward.

 -Adjustable scope with marked (tactical) style uncovered turrets or ballistic compensating reticle such as the Horus, Vortex EBR, Mil Dot or similar.